dxw/playbook/playbook.md

 For more information, check BreatheHR or let Vanessa know you would like to join the scheme.

 #### Conference Perk
-The conference perk is for people to get out of the office, come back refreshed, and improve health and wellbeing.
+The conference perk is for people to have some time away from the office, come back refreshed, and improve health and wellbeing.
 It is open to everyone at dxw who has successfully passed their probation.

 You'll be allocated an annual budget of £600 (and 2 days off work) to use as you see fit.
-You can top up your time off with existing annual leave allowance if needed too. dxw pays for event ticket, travel, and accommodation there.
-But you will need to cover your own costs for food, drink and supplementary equipment.
+You can top up your time off with existing annual leave allowance if necessary. dxw pays for the event ticket, travel, and accommodation, but you will need to cover your own costs for food, drink and supplementary equipment.

 No restrictions regarding the type of event or where, as long as it’s within budget.
 If appropriate, it’d be great if you would talk about your experience in a blog post.

-It's ok for staff to go together, but Head of Delivery gets final say on impact of work if required, as with any other leave
+It's ok for members of the team to go together, but Head of Delivery gets final say if there's an impact on work, as with any other leave.

 #### Cycle to work scheme
 dxw operates a cycle-to-work scheme, which may allow you to purchase a bicycle at reduced cost.
 If you would like to take this up, speak to Vanessa.